jkelowitt/t-builder/README.md

 4) I dread making a gui more than anything else.
 I dread making a *web app* even more, even though that is probably where this program will be heading.
 This is the last of the items on my list for now.
 I'll find excuses to not work on them for now though.
+5) I know that TitraSim exists, but I haven't looked into it yet.